blueripple/blueripple-research/br-2021-NewMaps/posts/NY_Congressional/inputs/post_afterDaveModel.md

 - We are much more optimistic about NY-2, NY-3 and NY-11 than the
   historical model.
-We think they are all safe D.  But the historical model sees them as tossups, with NY-2 and NY-3 as D-leaning and NY-11 as R-leaning. historically safe D.
+We think they are all safe D.  But the historical model sees them as tossups, with NY-3 as D-leaning, NY-2 as R-leaning and NY-11 as safe-R.

-- Our model sees a strong D-lean in NY-1 where the historical model sees safe R.
+- Our model sees a strong D-lean in NY-1 where the historical model sees lean-R.

 - We are concerned about vulnerability in NY-19 which we see as a safe R district where the historical model sees a D-leaning toss-up.
-Similarly, in NY-20, our model sees a D-leaning toss-up where the historical model sees a Safe D district.
+Less urgently, in NY-20, our model sees a D-leaning toss-up where the historical model sees a Safe D district.

 - The remaining districts (NY-18 and NY-22)  are tossups in both models.